 - Only a single machine tool is required to implement scalability.

 For more information about Impala, see Apache Impala.

 The core component of Impala is Impala Daemon that runs on each node.
 Impala Daemon is represented by a process named Impalad.
-Impala Daemon is used to read and write data files, receive query statements sent by using the
+Impala Daemon is used to read data from and write data to files, receive query statements sent by using the

 Catalog Daemon is represented by a process named Catalogd.
 Catalog Daemon is used to synchronize metadata changes on each Impalad process to other Impalad processes in the same cluster.
 We recommend that you run StateStore Daemon and Catalog Daemon on the same node because all requests are delivered by using the Statestored process.